The 100-Mile Wrinkle: Capitol Reef’s Waterpocket Fold

 The 100-Mile Wrinkle

-That step runs about 100 miles, from near Thousand Lake Mountain in the north down toward Lake Powell in the south.
-The entirety of Capitol Reef National Park follows it.
+And it’s big.
+The step runs about 100 miles, from Thousand Lake Mountain in the north clear down toward Lake Powell in the south.
+The whole of Capitol Reef National Park follows it.

-It formed roughly 50 to 70 million years ago, during the long stretch of mountain-building that also raised the Rockies.
-The forces that shoved it up have long since quieted.
-Interestingly, the fold itself didn’t become visible at the surface until much more recently.
-The rock above it had to erode away, which is still happening today.
-The carving you see out your car window is the ongoing work of wind, water, and the Fremont River.
+It buckled up some 50 to 70 million years ago, back when the same forces were busy raising the Rockies.
+Those forces quit a long time ago.
+But here’s the strange part: the fold didn’t actually show itself at the surface until much more recently, once the rock on top eroded away.
+That carving is still going on.
+The view out your car window is the ongoing work of wind, water, and the Fremont River.

 Why the Park Is Shaped Like a Ribbon

-Most national parks look like blobs on a map.
-Capitol Reef is a long, skinny band.
-Pull up the boundary sometime.
-It’s almost absurdly narrow for its length.
+Most national parks are blobs on a map.
+Capitol Reef is a long, skinny band — almost absurdly skinny for how long it is.
+Pull up the boundary sometime and see for yourself.

-That shape isn’t arbitrary.
+That shape isn’t an accident.
 The park was drawn to follow the fold.
-Nearly everything inside the boundary is either part of the wrinkle, an erosion feature carved into it, or close enough to see from the road.
-It’s the reason the drive from Fruita to the Burr Trail feels like traveling along the same geological sentence for hours.
+Just about everything inside the line is either part of the wrinkle, something erosion carved into it, or close enough to see from the road.
+It’s the reason the drive from Fruita out to the Burr Trail feels like you’re reading the same long geological sentence for a couple of hours.

 How to Read the Rocks

-Once you know what to look for, the layers start to read like stripes on a flag.
-Each color band in the cliffs is a distinct layer (sandstones, mudstones, shales) laid down at different times in very different environments.
-The reddish-brown layers were river mud and sand.
-The pale cream ones are old sea beaches or ancient dune fields.
-The greens and grays settled in quiet water, long ago.
+Once you know what you’re looking at, the layers start to read like stripes on a flag.
+Each color band in the cliffs is its own layer — sandstones, mudstones, shales — laid down at different times in wildly different worlds.
+The reddish-brown bands were river mud and sand.
+The pale cream ones were sea beaches or old dune fields.
+The greens and grays settled out of quiet water, a long, long time ago.

-Because the fold tilted all of this upward, a hike at Capitol Reef often feels like walking through time.
-Go one direction and you’re stepping into older rock.
-Go the other way and you’re stepping into younger rock.
-The Chimney Rock trail is a short, accessible way to see this in person.
-You climb up out of the soft red Moenkopi mudstones and into the harder Shinarump caprock that’s held the whole tower together for something like 245 million years.
+And because the fold tilted all of it up on end, a hike at Capitol Reef can feel like walking through time.
+Head one way and you’re stepping into older rock.
+Head the other and it gets younger.
+The Chimney Rock trail is a short, easy place to see it for yourself: you climb up out of the soft red Moenkopi mudstone into the harder Shinarump caprock that’s held that tower together for something like 245 million years.

-We’d argue the park’s 18-minute orientation film at the Visitor Center (called Watermark) is worth sitting through for exactly this reason.
-It’s a better introduction than any blog post can give you, including this one.
+And honestly, the park’s 18-minute orientation film at the Visitor Center (it’s called Watermark) is worth sitting down for, for exactly this reason.
+It’s a better introduction than any blog post can give you — this one included.

 About That Name

-There’s a charming story in the name itself.
-“Capitol” came from the white domes of Navajo sandstone that line parts of the park.
-Pioneer settlers thought they looked like the Capitol building in Washington, D.C.
-“Reef” is what those same settlers called any rocky barrier that stopped their wagons.
-The fold was exactly that: a wall of rock they couldn’t cross.
+There’s a good story tucked into the name.
+“Capitol” came from the white domes of Navajo sandstone you’ll see around the park — the early settlers thought they looked like the Capitol building back in Washington.
+“Reef” was their word for any rocky barrier that stopped a wagon, and the fold was exactly that: a wall of rock they couldn’t get across.
 The name stuck.

-The “Waterpocket” part of the formal name points to another feature worth knowing.
-The sandstone holds natural basins that catch and store rainwater for weeks after a storm.
+And the “Waterpocket” part points to something worth knowing too.
+The sandstone holds natural basins that catch rainwater and keep it for weeks after a storm.
 Travelers learned to find them.
-In this country, those pockets could mean the difference between making it to the next town and not.
+Out here, a pocket of water could be the difference between making the next town and not.

 Where to See It Best

-A few spots put the fold in clearer view than others:
+A few spots lay the fold out better than others:

-• Panorama Point.
+- Panorama Point.
 The view most people picture when they think of Capitol Reef.
-The fold is laid out in front of you like a cross-section diagram.
+The fold is spread out in front of you like a cross-section diagram.

-• The Scenic Drive.
-Cuts directly through tilted layers.
-Every pullout is a new angle on the same structure.
+- The Scenic Drive.
+Cuts right through the tilted layers.
+Every pullout is a new angle on the same thing.

-• Burr Trail Switchbacks.
-Arguably the single best view of the fold from above, looking back toward the park.
+- Burr Trail Switchbacks.
+Maybe the single best look at the fold from above, gazing back toward the park.

-• Strike Valley Overlook.
-Once you get there, it’s only a 0.4-mile walk to a view of the fold running to the horizon in both directions.
-Getting there is the trick: the last stretch of the Upper Muley Twist spur is sandy and rock-strewn and really does want a high-clearance 4WD.
-Check road conditions at the Visitor Center before you commit.
+- Strike Valley Overlook.
+Once you’re there, it’s only a 0.4-mile walk to a view of the fold running to the horizon in both directions.
+Getting there is the catch — the last stretch of the Upper Muley Twist spur is sandy and rocky and really does want a high-clearance 4WD.
+Check conditions at the Visitor Center before you commit.

 The Shift in Seeing

-There’s a moment that happens for most of our guests around the second or third day.
-They stop noticing the rocks and start noticing the structure — the way every cliff, every canyon, every arch is part of the same hundred-mile wrinkle.
-It’s a small shift in seeing, and it quietly changes the whole trip.
+There’s a moment that tends to happen around the second or third day.
+You stop noticing the rocks and start noticing the structure — the way every cliff and canyon and arch is part of the same hundred-mile wrinkle.
+It’s a small shift, and it quietly changes the whole trip.